Configuration Reference

 | Backend test flags | Optional integration checks; see Integration Tests. |

-For a higher-level explanation of included pipelines versus execution backends, see Included Pipelines and Native Backends.
+For a higher-level explanation of pipelines, providers, and execution backends, see Workflows.

 Advanced Keys